-Hi, My name is Igor, I am a father to 3, and currently living in Berlin.
-I am a big enthousiast in anything thing related to Data and especially building data intensive products.
+Hi, My name is Igor, I am a father to 3, and currently living in Potsdam area.
+I am a big enthusiast in anything related to Data and especially building data intensive products.
 I started my career as data engineer and I had the opportunity to work in different company sizes and industries, where I gained an extensive experience in designing and development of highly scalable, performant, and reliable data intensive systems.
-After some years as an Engineer, I decided to focus more on leadership roles, as I truly believe that its all starts and ends with people.
+After some years as an IC, I decided to focus more on leadership roles, as I truly believe that its all starts and ends with people.
 Feel free to book a session with me to discuss anything related to building data products, Data Architecture & Solution, Career Development, People & Team Leadership, working in Startups / Enterprises/ Consulting.

 My Mentoring Topics